Skip to Content

 Starting seeds in an unheated greenhouse using a seed starting tray

-Before we dig into this guide on how to start seeds in a greenhouse using seed starting trays, make sure you have a seed starting mix.
+Before we dig into this guide on starting seeds in a greenhouse using seed starting trays, ensure you have a seed starting mix.
 You can buy seed starting mix in stores or online.
-It’s a sterile substitute for potting soil that will aid in the seed germination process.
-Regular potting soil might not be favorable for the germination process because of its weight and contents.
+It’s a sterile substitute for potting soil that will aid seed germination.
+Regular potting soil might not be favorable for germination because of its weight and contents.
 So remember, use seed starting mix instead of regular potting soil!

-You can also make your own seed-starting medium using coco coir (or peat moss), vermiculite, perlite (or pumice), and garden lime (if you used peat moss).
-Just mix 8 parts of the coco coir or peat moss with each of the other pieces of equipment, and there you have your seed starting mix.
+You can also make your seed-starting medium using coco coir (or peat moss), vermiculite, perlite (or pumice), and garden lime (if you used peat moss).
+Just mix eight parts of the coco coir or peat moss with the other pieces of equipment, and there you have your seed starting mix.

 Use a watering can to moisten the seed starting medium.
-Make sure the mixture or soil is moist by sticking your finger into it up to your first knuckle.
+Ensure the mixture or soil is moist by sticking your finger to your first knuckle.
 Extra water ought to drain to the tray that is under your cells.

-As an alternative, you can test the germination of at least 10 seeds by wrapping them in a damp towel.
-For 10 days, store the paper towels in a warm location with a sealable plastic bag.
-Verify the seeds to see if they have sprouted or germination.
+Alternatively, you can test the germination of at least ten seeds by wrapping them in a damp towel.
+For ten days, store the paper towels in a warm location with a sealable plastic bag.
+Verify the seeds to see if they have sprouted or germinated.
 The remaining seeds ought to germinate if five or more do.

 If you have fresh seeds, you can skip checking their viability.
 But it doesn’t hurt to check, either.